 COVID-19 isn’t an STD.
 But you can get it if you have close physical contact with someone who has COVID-19.
 Luckily, the COVID-19 vaccine can help protect you and your partners from COVID-19.
-And there are plenty of ways to connect with people while you’re social distancing.

 Can you get COVID-19 from sex?

 You can get COVID-19 if you’re within 6 feet of someone who has it when they cough, sneeze, or breathe out.
 And COVID-19 is also spread through direct contact with saliva (spit) or mucus.
 So intimate activities that involve being physically close to someone can easily spread COVID-19.